Small investments: A closer look at micro money

 Money plays a giant role in everyone's lives, but that doesn't always mean it is physically large.
 At various points in history, coinage changed shape and size depending on the needs of the people making and using it.

 The very first coins ever produced were in ancient Lydia (modern-day Turkey) in the 7th century BCE.
 These coins were made from a metal called electrum, a naturally occurring mixture of gold and silver, and were usually very, very small.

 An example of the first coins from Lydia is this 1/12 stater measuring 0.17 centimeters and weighing 1.176 grams.
-This coin may be small, but it tells a big story about the origins of the eastern coinage tradition, a precursor to today's coinage.
+This coin may be small, but it tells a big story about the origins of the western coinage tradition, a precursor to today's coinage.

 The obverse, or front, of the coin features the head of a lion, also known as the "Lydian Lion."
 The symbol signals that this coin has been approved by an issuing authority, verifying its worth in the community and its status as official currency of the king throughout his kingdom.
 Before these coins were issued, most trade was facilitated through barter or through use of unstandardized metal pieces without imagery.
 It is fascinating to think that something so small was the beginning of our entire economic system.

 Another small piece of currency that circulated in the ancient world is an obol from Athens, ancient Greece, dating to the 5th century BCE.
 This obol features the head of the goddess Athena on the obverse and the Athenian owl on the reverse.
 Most obols were worth 1/6 of a drachma and usually weighed around 0.70 grams.
 In ancient Greece it was common to bury deceased family members with an obol in their mouth so that they could pay Charon (the ferryman of Hades) for passage across the River Styx and into Hades.
 According to myth, souls unable to pay the fee were fated to wander the banks of the river for 100 years.